DanielSmith/alap/docs/cookbook/accessibility.md

 ## What you get for free

 All of this — ARIA roles, keyboard navigation, focus management, auto-dismiss — is built into every adapter: vanilla DOM, web component, React, Vue, Svelte, SolidJS, Alpine, and Astro.
 Render the component, and the accessibility is there.

+## Viewport containment

+The placement engine ensures menus stay within the viewport.
+When a menu would overflow, it repositions automatically — no content is hidden off-screen, and the page never scrolls to accommodate a menu.
+If the menu is taller than the available space, it's clamped with a scrollable region.
+Keyboard navigation (arrow keys, Home, End) works correctly within scrollable menus.

 The menus follow the WAI-ARIA menu button pattern.
 Formal WCAG 2.1 AA auditing is planned but not yet complete.